Bay Adelaide Centre - West Tower

-Richard also specializes in IP portfolio management and due diligence and has extensive experience in developing strategies for the development, acquisition, licensing and enforcement of intellectual property of all types, as well as organizing defensive strategies for companies both in anticipation of and in response to allegations of infringement.
-Richard has helped clients both bring and defend against interlocutory injunctions and Anton Pillar orders on many occasions.
+Richard also specializes in intellectual property portfolio management and due diligence and has extensive experience in developing strategies for the development, acquisition, licensing and enforcement of intellectual property of all types, as well as organizing defensive strategies for companies both in anticipation of and in response to allegations of infringement.
+Richard also provides regulatory advice in respect of pharmaceuticals and medical devices.

-Richard has been regularly recommended since the early 2000s for his expertise in intellectual property litigation by domestic and international legal surveys, including The Canadian Legal Lexpert Directory, the Lexpert Special Edition: Technology and Health Sciences, Best Lawyers in Canada and Euromoney’s Guide to the World’s Leading Patent Law Practitioners.
-Who’s Who Legal describes Richard as a “brilliant legal mind” with “impressive knowledge” and IAM Patent 1000 states that Richard “really knows his strategy when it comes to highly technical cases is “valued for his intellectual approach to complex assignments”, “works behind the scenes to create watertight cases” and is a “drug industry maven”.
+Since the early 2000s, Richard has been regularly recommended for his expertise in intellectual property litigation by domestic and international legal surveys, including The Canadian Legal Lexpert Directory, the Lexpert Special Edition: Technology and Health Sciences, Best Lawyers in Canada and Euromoney’s Guide to the World’s Leading Patent Law Practitioners.
+Who’s Who Legal describes Richard as a “brilliant legal mind” with “impressive knowledge” and IAM Patent 1000 states that Richard “really knows his strategy when it comes to highly technical cases”, is “valued for his intellectual approach to complex assignments”, “works behind the scenes to create watertight cases” and is a “drug industry maven”.

 Richard is a frequent speaker at industry conferences and the author of various articles on intellectual property law and advocacy.
 Richard has lectured at the Rotman School of Business and is a co-organizer and lecturer of Intellectual Property in Health Law - a course featured in Osgoode Hall Law School’s Professional LLM program (2008-2010).
 Richard is also the co-author of a chapter entitled PMNOC Proceeding in Canadian Patent Law Benchbook, a resource for Canadian judges (2006-present).